-- Comic Book Time: Dave's children has aged progressively over the years, but at a very slow rate.
+- Comic-Book Time: Downplayed.
+Dave and his family have aged progressively over the years, but at a very slow rate.

 - Eccentric Townsfolk: By the dozens.

 - Flashback: GivenMcLean's fascination with the past, it is his signature style.
-He would quite often put half of the story on hold to allow for a very extensive digression on a character's background.
+He'll often put half of the story on hold to allow for a very extensive digression on a character's background.
 In one of the anthologies, there is a story with a flashback embedded in a flashback.

-- Foil: Mary Turlington, a neurotically perfectionist accountant, versus Dave, a laid-back rocker who seems to actually be enjoying his life.
+- Foil: Mary Turlington, a neurotically perfectionist accountant, versus Dave, a laid-back rock roadie who seems to actually be enjoying his life.

 - Gaslighting: Kenny Wong and his father's plan to stop a racist from coming to their restaurant without making a big ruckus.
 The plan unfolded over the course of a entire year as they imperceptibly changed the restaurant to make him subconsciously feel more and more uncomfortable until he finally left on his own.